aidynkehrli/Botany-563/notebook-log.md

 [beetles_data_aligned.txt](https://github.com/aidynkehrli/Botany-563/files/10799770/beetles_data_aligned.txt)

 I had a lot of trouble running my data through the packages on R. I will have to ask Claudia what I should do to fix this problem during office hours next class.

+My computer would not let me install or run mr bayes.
+I will have to ask Claudia next class.